 At present, conformity checks are only conducted on individual projects and do not consider multiple projects in the same area.
 While any one project may not exceed disturbance thresholds, the seemingly small and incremental changes to disturbance from multiple projects could exceed thresholds.
 For the North Yukon and Peel land use plans, conformity checks are completed by the Yukon Land Use Planning Council.
-However, given the large number of projects assessed annually in the Dawson planning region, there may be insufficient resources available to complete conformity checks.
-However, recent disturbance data is available for that region, making full conformity checks theoretically possible.
+However, given the large number of projects assessed annually in the Dawson planning region, there are capacity concerns regarding the resources available to complete conformity checks.

-Currently, the Government of Yukon compiles surface disturbance information through an intensive manual digitizing process, which is reliant on expensive satellite imagery and skilled external contractors.
-This effectively means tracked surface disturbance is several years old.
-This delay, coupled with the time lag between assessment, permitting and creation of disturbance, could mean that surface disturbance thresholds will be exceeded before the Parties are notified through conformity checks.
-The Commission has recommended that a more sophisticated disturbance tracking system is necessary.
+Currently, the Government of Yukon currently compiles surface disturbance information through an intensive manual digitizing process, which is reliant on expensive satellite imagery and skilled external contractors.
+This effectively means tracked surface disturbance is several years old, and conformity checks do not include proposed or permitted surface disturbance and linear features.
+In the absence of more sophisticated disturbance tracking, time lag between assessment and permitting of disturbance with the creation and mapping of said disturbance, it is possible that surface disturbance thresholds will be exceeded before the Parties are notified through conformity checks.